ivankelly/bookkeeper-tutorial/README.md

         EntryId lastDisplayedEntry = skipPast;
 ```

-The signature for #lead() needs to change so that the last displayed update is passed between different invokations.
-EntryId is a simple data structure, inside which we can store the ledger id and the entry id of the last update we have displayed.
+The signature for `lead()` needs to change so that the last displayed update is passed between different invocations. `EntryId` is a simple data structure, inside which we can store the ledger id and the entry id of the last update we have displayed.

 ```java
     EntryId lead(EntryId skipPast) throws Exception {